-With the right decor, you can make classic wedding style work for almost any venue, but the most suitable types are country clubs, hotels, estates, ballrooms, and banquet halls.
-These venues are generally traditional, elegant and sophisticated—all important elements of classic style.
+With the right decor, you can make a classic wedding theme work for almost any type of venue, but the most suitable types are country clubs, hotels, estates, ballrooms, and banquet halls.
+These venues are generally traditional and sophisticated to begin with, which will ultimately eliminate the need for you to totally transform the space.

-If you prefer an outdoor venue, consider a vineyard, well-kept garden or formal courtyard (nothing too rustic or rugged).
-For a unique spin on classic style, host your wedding at a museum, restaurant, conservatory, castle, or theater.
+If you prefer an outdoor venue, consider a European-style garden, formal courtyard, or a fancy estate (a castle, perhaps?).
+Try to avoid anything that's overly rustic or rugged.
+For a unique spin on classic wedding style, host your nuptials at a museum, conservatory, or other space that features elegant decor.

-First, take a look at your venue’s existing decor (wallpaper, carpet, lighting, etc.).
-If there are any prominent colors, try to incorporate them into your palette for a look that’s cohesive and doesn’t clash with the surroundings.
+First, take a look at your venue’s existing decor (the wallpaper, carpet, lighting fixtures, etc.).
+If there are any prominent colors, try to incorporate them into your palette for a look that won't clash with your surroundings on the big day.

-You can also switch up the color palette based on your wedding season.
-In the winter, choose metallics and darker colors, like gold, silver, red, navy blue, and black.
-For the warmer months, opt for colors that feel fresh, such as pink, pale blue, light green, lilac, or peach.
+You can also switch up your color palette based on your wedding season.
+In the winter, opt for metallics and darker colors, like gold, silver, navy blue, and black.
+During the spring and summer, pastels are always a fresh option.
+We love blush, French blue, sage green, lavender, butter yellow, and peach.

 Look for pieces that are inherently classic, such as fine china, candelabras, votives, chair sashes, and luxe table linens.
 You should also keep the decor relatively understated, and skip anything that is too flashy or extravagant.
 That being said, classic wedding decor doesn’t have to be dull.
 Spruce up ordinary banquet tables with sequined runners, swap traditional Chiavari chairs for an upholstered style, or drape fabric swags throughout your venue.
 Ultimately, you should aim to achieve a vibe that is chic, elegant, and sophisticated.